bjoluc/next-redux-cookie-wrapper/README.md

 You can opt out of this behavior on a per-state-subtree basis and instead always receive the server's state in the `HYDRATE` reducer if you wish to handle state portions from `getStaticProps()` on your own.

 Some words about compression:
-The serialized cookie state is compressed using [lz-string](https://github.com/pieroxy/lz-string) to keep the cookie size small.
+By default, the serialized cookie state is compressed using [lz-string](https://github.com/pieroxy/lz-string) to keep the cookie size small.
-Currently, there is no way to disable compression.
-If you would like to see one implemented, please let me know.
+You can disable compression globally or per state subtree by setting the `compress` option to `false`.

 ## Setup